foliant-docs/preprocessor_tutorial/README.md

 ## Usage

-To insert a placeholder text in your Markdown source, add the `gibberish` XML tag:
+To insert a placeholder text into your Markdown source, add the `gibberish` XML tag:

 ```html
 Here’s the placeholder text: